PowershellScripts/PowershellScripts.github.io/articles/en/Viva/whyviva.md

 # Why use Viva Engage?

-In today’s fast-paced and increasingly digital workplace, fostering employee engagement and collaboration is essential for organizational success.
+In today's fast-paced and increasingly digital workplace, fostering employee engagement and collaboration is essential for organizational success.
 Viva Engage, a part of the Microsoft Viva suite, provides a platform that fill those needs.
 But how does the Company profit from users chatting together?

 # Employee retention and turnover